DrakesProjects/EquiCalc/README.md

   equity_calculator.h – This quite literally has one method which calculates the equities.

-  player.h – identifies the player, their hole cards, and their card pool.
+  player.h – identifies the player and stores their hole card, and their card pool.
 Each player has a unique id as well.